 But deep breathing helps us lower our heart rates back down, which helps our bodies feel calm.

-Acknowledge that when you are mad, it can be really annoying to hear someone tell you to take a deep breath and you might think it’s pointless, or dumb – but this shows us that it really does lower your heart rate.
+Acknowledge that when you are mad, it can be really annoying to hear someone tell you to take a deep breath.
+You might think it’s pointless or dumb, but this shows us that it really does lower your heart rate.

 Try It With Other Self-Regulation Strategies

-Deep breathing exercises are a great starting point because it helps lower your heart rate universally, but you and your child can experiment with other self-regulation strategies, too and see which ones have the greatest effects on the body.
+Deep breathing exercises are a great starting point because they help lower your heart rate universally, but you and your child can experiment with other self-regulation strategies, too, and see which ones have the greatest effects on the body.

 Try activities like:

-Research into biofeedback shows us that it helps people understand and control their bodily functions – this is a necessary skill for self-regulation.
+Research into biofeedback shows that it helps people understand and control their bodily functions—a necessary skill for self-regulation.

 Research also suggests that simply participating in biofeedback activities relieves stress and anxiety symptoms, which is important in itself.